-Lifehack is a systems-level intervention in youth mental health and wellbeing in Aotearoa New Zealand.
-We’re about growing the capacity of the system to support the wellbeing of young people, with an emphasis on co-design, prevention and capability building.
+Lifehack was a systems-level intervention in youth mental health and wellbeing in Aotearoa New Zealand.
+Over 2013-2017 we grew the capacity of the system to support the wellbeing of young people, with an emphasis on co-design, prevention and capability building.

 Our Latest Articles

 It’s time for the next Lifehack update for 2017 and we have lots to share.
 We also have an update on the future of Lifehack.
 What’s been going on: We’ve got two cracking programmes running at the moment.
 We’re working with teachers, students and community collaborators at an Auckland school exploring wellbeing in their school and…

 Late last month, Gina and Paul travelled up to Palmerston North to facilitate the Palmy North Youth Codesign Summit.
 It was a two day event to practise codesign with other youth practitioners in Palmy North.
 In this post, they reflect on how you might be able to run a similar workshop in your…

 Some emails just seem too good to be true.
 Often, they involve suggestions of no-strings-attached offers of monetary support.
 One such email landed in our inbox just a couple of weeks ago.
 We sent it around the team and I had a look online to work out whether it was legitimate.
 After some research it…